-SIGA Technologies, Inc. ("SIGA" or the "Company") is a bio-defense company engaged in the discovery, development and commercialization of products for use in defense against biological warfare agents such as smallpox and Arenaviruses.
-The Company is also engaged in the discovery and development of other novel anti-infectives, and antibiotics for the prevention and treatment of serious infectious diseases.
+SIGA Technologies, Inc. ("SIGA" or the "Company") is a bio-defense company mainly engaged in the discovery, development and commercialization of products for use in defense against biological warfare agents such as smallpox and Arenaviruses.
+The Company is also engaged in the discovery and development of other novel anti-infectives and antibiotics for the prevention and treatment of serious infectious diseases.
 The Company's anti-viral programs are designed to prevent or limit the replication of viral pathogens.
 SIGA's anti-infectives programs target the increasingly serious problem of drug resistant bacteria and emerging pathogens.

-The consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and should be read in conjunction with the Company's consolidated audited financial statements and notes thereto for the year ended December 31, 2008, included in the 2008 Annual Report on Form 10-K filed on March 6, 2009.
+The consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Form 10-Q and should be read in conjunction with the Company's consolidated audited financial statements and notes thereto for the year ended December 31, 2008, included in the 2008 Annual Report on Form 10-K filed on March 6, 2009.
 All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2008 Annual Report on Form 10-K filed on March 6, 2009.
 In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair statement of the results of the interim periods presented have been included.
-The 2008 year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
-The results of operations for the three and six months ended June 30, 2009 are not necessarily indicative of the results expected for the full year.
+The 2008 year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by U.S. GAAP.
+The results of operations for the three and nine months ended September 30, 2009 are not necessarily indicative of the results expected for the full year.